TracerBench/tracerbench-compare-action/README.md

 Think "Lighthouse CI" but with statistical rigor and more meaningful data.

-This library is general enough it could be used to benchmark any Web Application with any CI setup via Tracerbench; however, it comes finely tuned for benchmarking Ember applications and Addons via a Github Action.
+This library is general enough that it could be used to benchmark any Web Application with any CI setup via TracerBench; however, it comes finely tuned for benchmarking Ember applications and Addons via a Github Action.

 ## Initial Setup

 To use this, place markers with `performance.mark(<markerName>)` in your application at key points.
-You can then conigure `tracerbench` to use a subset (or all) of these markers to create a segmented analysis.
+You can then configure `tracerbench` to use a subset (or all) of these markers to create a segmented analysis.

-Currently, in order for Tracerbench to know when to stop analyzing your application it needs to redirect to `about:blank` after the `Paint` event following the last `marker` you care about.
+Currently, in order for TracerBench to know when to stop analyzing your application it needs to redirect to `about:blank` after the `Paint` event following the last `marker` you care about.
 Typically in an Ember Application this means adding the following in whichever route is being benchmarked.
-This constraint may be removed in the future.

  ```ts
 class MyRoute extends Route {